 READ THIS BEFORE ATTEMPTING AUXLMS COURSES

-Posted by Jan Robert Munroe on 01 January 2014 03:52 PM
+Posted by COMO Jan Robert Munroe on 01 January 2014 03:52 PM

-NEW MEMBERS: New Members (and those with newly unique email addresses) may have to wait up to a week, or two, before the Coast Guard adds you to the AUXLMS.
+READ THIS BEFORE ATTEMPTING AUXLMS COURSES:NEW MEMBERS: (and those with newly unique email addresses) may have to wait until the Coast Guard adds them to the AUXLMS.
 The process is not yet automated.

 CHANGED YOUR EMAIL ADDRESS?
 To have your email address updated in the AUXLMS, simply open up a ticket on the National Help Desk, http://help.cgaux.org, requesting that your email address be updated in the AUXLMS.
 (For this purpose, Auxiliary policy requires that your email address is unique, not shared with another Auxiliarist.)
 If you still have access to that previous email address, you can continue to use it as your AUXLMS “Username” and email address.
 (If you no longer have access to that previous email address, you won’t be able to request a new password, as it would be sent to that bad email address.)

 There is a simple “System Test” in the lower left of the AUXLMS login page.
 All “green” does NOT insure compatibility, but could alert you to other potential issues.
+Incompatibility varies by course.

 Although there is a "Desktop|Mobile" link on the AUXLMS login page, This Help Desk cannot support the use of mobile devices.

 Please note that there is additional information/options available on the Training Directorate's Core Training Web page.